omekagardens/OpenSystemThermodynamicNetwork/README.md

 = \sigma_i^{(k)} + \eta_\sigma\, f\big(\epsilon_i^{(k)}\big)

 This card is self-contained and ready to drop into a simulator without any explicit semantic labels attached.

+This card is self-contained and ready to drop into a simulator without any explicit semantic labels attached.